-The Water Resource Development Act bill (the "WRDA"), which authorizes new projects and makes policy changes that will make natural infrastructure and beneficial use of dredged material more common, was included in the Consolidated Appropriations Act 2021 signed into law on December 27, 2020.
+The Water Resources Development Act bill (the "WRDA"), which authorizes new projects and makes policy changes that will make natural infrastructure and beneficial use of dredged material more common, was included in the Consolidated Appropriations Act 2021 signed into law on December 27, 2020.
 This continues the trend of WRDA legislation in each session of Congress since 2014.
 The legislation provides access to the \$9.3 billion in unspent HMTF tax collections, establishes a funds distribution process for HMTF funding and approves projects to proceed to construction.
 In July 2022, the Senate passed their version of the Water Resources Development Act 2022 ("the WRDA 2022") which includes legislation that authorizes about \$25 billion to help finance 20 new or modified Corps projects for flood and hurricane protection, dredging, ecosystem restoration and other construction projects.
-Since the House also passed their version recently, the legislation is expected to be conferenced and signed into law by the President in short order.
-If this timeline is adhered to, it will be the earliest passage of this legislation in recent history.
+Since the House also passed their version recently, the legislation is expected to be conferenced and signed into law by the President before the end of 2022.
 In addition, in July 2022, both the Senate and House passed their respective fiscal year 2023 Corps budget proposals.
 The Senate's proposal was \$8.7 billion in funding and House's proposal was \$8.9 billion.
 Prior to sending to the President for his signature, the House and Senate will meet to agree on a final amount, which will likely be another record budget for the Corps.
+This will be under continuing resolution until mid-December 2022.